Frequently Asked Questions

 How has your curriculum been developed?

-CS&IS curriculum follows the joint curriculum guidelines of two major professional associations in computing – ACM and IEEE.
-The distinctive feature of CS&IS curriculum is that it provides undergraduate and graduate students with the opportunity to concentrate on one or two special areas in computing as an integral part of program of study.
+CS and IS curriculum follows the joint curriculum guidelines of two major professional associations in computing – ACM and IEEE.
+The distinctive feature of CS and IS curriculum is that it provides undergraduate and graduate students with the opportunity to concentrate on one or two special areas in computing as an integral part of program of study.
 A combination of a B.S. or M.S. degree in CS or CIS with one or two concentrations significantly increases employment opportunities for our graduates.